 \paragraph{Ground rings.} The ground rings are defined as follows.

-Note that the localizations in the ground rings reflect the fact that the corresponding frozen variables, as regular functions on the corresponding varieties, are nonvanishing.
-In this paper, we prove the results for $\gc^{\dagger}(\bg,\GL_n)$ and $\gc^{\dagger}(\bg,\SL_n)$, and the results for $\SL_n^{\dagger}$ and $\GL_n^{\dagger}$ follow from localizing the ground rings.
-In the case of $\GL_n^{\dagger}$, the choice of the ground ring is subtle (see Remark~\ref{r:glnd_grr}).

 \paragraph{A generalized cluster mutation.} In the initial extended cluster, only the variable $\varphi_{11}$ is equipped with a nontrivial \emph{string}, which is given by $(1,c_1,\ldots,c_{n-1},1)$ (see Definition~\ref{def:ext_seed}).
-The generalized mutation relation for $\varphi_{11}$ reads
+The generalized mutation relation for $\varphi_{11}$ is given by

 Other mutations of the initial extended cluster follow the usual pattern from the theory of cluster algebras of geometric type.

 \paragraph{Toric action.} Let $\mathfrak{h}$ be the Cartan subalgebra of $\sll_n(\mathbb{C})$.
 Set